joelb123/azulejo/README.rst

 Prerequisites
 -------------
 Python 3.6 or greater is required.
-This package is tested under Linux using Python 3.8.  ``azulejo`` relies on `usearch <https://www.drive5.com/usearch/download.html>`_ for clustering, which you must download and install manually due to licensing restrictions (free download, no registration required at the link).  ``azulejo`` also uses `MUSCLE <https://www.drive5.com/muscle/downloads.htm>`_ and requires version 3.8.1551 or greater.  ``MUSCLE`` is in the public domain and can be downloaded and built from source `here <https://www.drive5.com/muscle/muscle_src_3.8.1551.tar.gz>`_.
+This package is tested under Linux using Python 3.8.

+``azulejo`` relies on `usearch <https://www.drive5.com/usearch/download.html>`_ for clustering and `MUSCLE <https://www.drive5.com/muscle/downloads.htm>`_ for sequence alignment and initial tree-building.  ``usearch`` is free for individual, non-commercial use, while ``MUSCLE`` is in the public domain.
+Both can be downloaded and installed by the ``azulejo install`` subcommand.
+You will be asked to accept the license terms for ``usearch`` by the install procedure.

 Installation for Users
 ----------------------